KelliSmith17/Assignment1/README.md

 assignment_1.py can be used to assess base differences between a reference genome and aligned sequencing reads.
 The sequence name, variation location, and base changes will be recorded.

+## Prerequisites

+`Biopython` is required to run the software.

+The `pytest` module is required to run the set of tests that come with the software.

 ## Usage:

 assignment_1.py can be called from command line using the following script: